MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 ### -DeviceManagementPartners
 The list of Device Management Partners configured by the tenant.
-To construct, see NOTES section for DEVICEMANAGEMENTPARTNERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEVICEMANAGEMENTPARTNERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceManagementPartner[]